OData/v3ProtocolDocument/OData.markdown

 Fully qualified action and function names include a namespace prefix.
 The `odata` and `geo` namespaces are reserved for the use of this specification.

-Services MUST fail any request that contains actions or functions that it does not understand.
+An OData service MUST fail any request that contains actions or functions that it does not understand.

 ## 6.4.
 Vocabulary Extensibility ##